strongdingstar/9618/README.md

 It will be a fantistic thing!

-If you think there are bugs/other issues, or you have any advice, please do not hesitate to connect me!
+If you think there are bugs/other issues, or you have any advice, please do not hesitate to reflect them!

 My email address is: strongdingstar@hotmail.com